IgorTodorovskiIBM/blog/_posts/2024-02-12-zoslib-library.md

 Now that we've examined what ZOSLIB has to offer, let's explore how you can seamlessly integrate ZOSLIB into your application or library.

-To leverage ZOSLIB, you can either compile it from source as described in the [README](https://github.com/ibmruntimes/zoslib) or you can download a release from the z/OS Open Tools [zoslibport repository](https://github.com/zopencommunity/zoslibport/releases).
+To leverage ZOSLIB, you can either compile it from source as described in the [README](https://github.com/ibmruntimes/zoslib) or you can download a release from the zopen [zoslibport repository](https://github.com/zopencommunity/zoslibport/releases).

 This release provides the libraries (static and dynamic), header files, man pages, as well as environment variables for use in the zopen framework.

-We'll first cover how to integrate zoslib into your code manually, and then describe how we're automatically integrating zoslib into the 100+ z/OS Open Tools projects.
+We'll first cover how to integrate zoslib into your code manually, and then describe how we're automatically integrating zoslib into the 100+ zopen community projects.

 ## Integrating zoslib manually

 First, download a stable release of zoslib [here](https://github.com/zopencommunity/zoslibport/releases).
-If you have the z/OS Open Tools package manager, `zopen`, on your system (details [here](https://zosopentools.github.io/meta/#/Guides/QuickStart)), you can simply run:
+If you have the zopen package manager, `zopen`, on your system (details [here](https://zopencommunity.github.io/meta/#/Guides/QuickStart)), you can simply run:
 ```
 zopen install zoslib
 ```